← Back to research

 Product Overview

 Gastown is an opinionated multi-agent orchestrator that Yegge describes as "Kubernetes for agents."[1]
 It's his fourth complete orchestrator of 2025, representing lessons learned from three failed predecessors.
-The system manages parallel Claude Code instances through a tmux-based interface with specialized worker roles.
+The system manages parallel coding agents — no longer just Claude Code, but also GitHub Copilot, Codex, and Gemini — through a tmux-based interface with specialized worker roles.[2]

 The tool solves a specific problem: when running many AI coding agents simultaneously, work gets lost, agents conflict over git operations, and coordination becomes chaotic.
 Gastown provides structure through its "Town" and "Rig" abstractions.